The Development Cycle

 source folder and see the changes

 reflected on the preview web-server.

 You can stop the preview server from the command-line using Ctrl + C.

-middleman without any commands is the same as starting a server.
+middleman without any commands is the same as running

 $ bundle exec middleman